Sicily Road Trip

 The chocolate-making tradition in Modica dates back centuries, with its unique grainy texture still produced using ancient methods.

 Wander through Modica’s historic heart, dotted with beautiful churches, including the Cathedral of San Giorgio.
+The Aztec-style chocolate here is unlike anything you’ve tasted.

 As you loop back north towards the interior, Caltagirone is a must-see for its ceramics.